Skip to main content

 Kobe Hanson, B.S.

 Kobe is a research associate and earned his B.S. degrees in both Biochemistry and Psychology from the University of Minnesota in 2023.
-He is currently involved in a virtual reality project exploring the potential of using MORE as an effective treatment option for individuals with opioid use disorder, without the need for a live therapist.
+He is currently working on the MIRHIQL chronic pain study, which compares provider-based chronic pain management visits with or without an added mindfulness-based intervention (MORE).
 His research interests focus on addiction recovery, mindfulness practices, and the therapeutic use of psychedelics.
-In his free time, Kobe enjoys spending time in nature, playing basketball, and reading.
+In his free time, Kobe enjoys spending time hiking, playing basketball, and reading.

 Elizabeth Bridge, B.A.